 - If you want more control over the process, have to register many clients, or are registering traditional clients, create a bootstrap script.
-For more information, see [ Client-configuration > Registration-bootstrap > ]. - For Salt clients and even more control over the process, executing single commands on the command line can be useful.
-For more information, see [ Client-configuration > Registration-cli > ]. - If you are attempting to register clients that are cloned from each other, you need to do some extra configuration to prevent them from over-writing each other.
-For more information about registering clones, see [ Administration > Tshoot-registerclones > ].
+For more information, see Client-configuration > Registration-bootstrap. - For Salt clients and even more control over the process, executing single commands on the command line can be useful.
+For more information, see Client-configuration > Registration-cli. - When registering clients launched from a public cloud image (for example, AWS AMI), you need to do some additional configuration to prevent them from over-writing each other.
+For more information about registering clones, see Administration > Tshoot-registerclones.